sarahciston/codingcare/posts/0critintro.md

 >"This possibility of creating directed, coordinated, and controlled sets of techniken [cultural techniques] that ensure a reliable link between the addressor and the addressee is the precondition of not only computing but also Althusserian interpellation.
 The technical conditions of various computational systems—analog, digital, or quantum thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." [@dhaliwalAddressabilityWhatEven2022]
 Address means you are locatable in space, means you are reachable:
 >"This widespread technik of addressing underpins the whole landscape of computing and its imaginaries."  [@dhaliwalAddressabilityWhatEven2022]

-Queer use, fit
->"as if they are here because they happened to fit rather than they fit because of how the structure was built." [@ahmedQueerUse2018](overfit/underfit)